 Music has always been an integral part of church services, and First Church is home to a concert-grade Casavant pipe organ.
 With its convenient Center City location, First Church is known as a prime entertainment venue for all ages.
 We host “Music- for-Children” classes four times a week, regular classical music concerts by Dolce Suono, and for young indie rock fans, alternative and punk rock concerts.
 In November 2007, Rolling Stone magazine featured the church as one of the top alternative rock venues thanks to the success of the events organized by R5 Productions in our basement, chapel, and sanctuary.
 An R5 Productions punk-rock concert draws hundreds of young listeners to the sanctuary with a drug and alcohol-free mission.

-First Church is at the beginning of a new, vibrant, twenty-first century ministry under the dynamic leadership of the Reverend Nathan C. Walker, and the congregation is making a renewed commitment of serve to the wider community.
-In the 20-months of this new ministry, the congregation welcomed 85 new members – the largest single increase in its recorded history – and unanimously passed a three-year strategic budget to ensure that tenants and congregants share in the responsibility for preserving our historic building.
+First Church is at the beginning of a new, vibrant, twenty-first century ministry under the dynamic leadership of our Minister Reverend Abbey Tennis, and the congregation is making a renewed commitment of serve to the wider community.
 First Church draws new members for many of the same reasons that long-tenured members keep coming back: a feeling of family, a shared urban ministry, an affirmation of the whole self, and a chance to wrestle with theological, ethical, and political issues and share in one another’s spiritual journeys.

 First Church looks to a promising future of continued community.
 We regularly host social-action events while remain committed to being good stewards of the dazzling showplace for the architecture of Frank Furness for another two centuries.
 In 2008, the First Unitarian Church hosted its second annual "Day of Dignity" with the Islamic Relief Fund, distributing clothing, providing health services and feeding over 400 people without homes.